 Alcohol can harm the unborn baby as it passes through the placenta to the fetus.
 Because no safe level of drinking has been established for pregnant women then the best advice is not to drink at all.

-If someone drinks heavily during pregnancy, then the risk of various birth defects increase significantly, these abnormalities are called Fetal Alcohol Syndrome.
+If you drink heavily during pregnancy, then the risk of various birth defects increase significantly, these abnormalities are called Fetal Alcohol Syndrome.

-Question 3: Those who persistently drink too much can become addicted to alcohol.
-Kicking the habit is exceptionally difficult.
-Why?
+Question 3: Those who persistently drink too much can become Kicking the habit is exceptionally difficult.